On this page

 Authorisation to enter onto a property must be obtained from the landowner prior to entry to fossick.

 Crown land is generally the responsibility of the Department for Environment and Water.
-As the excavation, damage or interference of Crown land without lawful authority is an offence under the Crown Lands Management Act 2009, consent must be obtained from the Department for Environment and Water to fossick on Crown land.
+As the excavation, damage or interference of Crown land without lawful authority is an offence under the Crown Lands Management Act 2009, consent must be obtained from the Department for Environment and Water to fossick.

 The Department for Energy and Mining only has responsibility for the sites at Jupiter Creek and Chapel Hill.

-These diggings near Echunga are located on Historic Reserves under the responsibility of the Department for Energy and Mining.
+The diggings near Echunga are located on Historic Reserves under the responsibility of the Department for Energy and Mining.
 These sites are heritage listed and so covered by the Heritage Places Act 1993.
-The removal of geological, paleontological or archeological specimens or artefacts is not permitted under the Heritage Places Act 1993.
+The removal of geological, paleontological or archeological specimens or artefacts is not permitted under the Act.

 Fossicking is permitted on the Jupiter Creek diggings near Echunga.